reactjs/react.dev/src/content/learn/add-react-to-an-existing-project.md

 <Intro>

 If you want to add some interactivity to your existing project, you don't have to rewrite it in React.
-Add React to your existing stack, and render interactive React components anywhere.
+Add React to your existing stack, and render interactive React Components anywhere.

 </Intro>